 Farmers' profits in the corn-beef cattle integration system are obtained from the profits from corn farming plus the profits from beef cattle farming.
 Farming profits are obtained from the difference between revenue and total production costs.
 Revenue is all revenue generated during the season or during one period, namely from the amount of production sold multiplied by the selling price.
-Revenue is the value of the total product of the farming business within a certain period of time, both sold and not sold (Soekartawi, 1986), added by Soeharjo and Patong (1973) that revenue is the product of the farm level or the selling price of the farm and by-product, while the price is the price at the farm level or the selling price of the farmers.
+Revenue is the value of the total product of the farming business within a certain period of time, both sold and not sold (Soekartawi, 1986), added by Soeharjo and Patong (1973) that revenue is the product of the multiplication of total production at the price per unit.
+Total production is the main and by-product, while the price is the price at the farm level or the selling price of the farmers.